Business

 Total estimated non-routine repair costs over 10 years: $600–$1,500

-These costs are not hypothetical — they are the predictable consequence of operating a small air-cooled single-cylinder engine in Australia's heat, dust, and humidity.
+These costs are predictable rather than hypothetical — they're the natural consequence of running a small air-cooled single-cylinder engine in Australia's heat, dust, and humidity.
 Coastal operators face additional corrosion risk to fuel system components.

 The following table consolidates all cost categories into a 10-year total cost of ownership (TCO) comparison, assuming moderate use of 100 rounds/year (private owner) and 200 rounds/year (fleet/resort).